 The two day Fundamentals course provides a solid foundation to understanding the anatomy and physiology of fascia, why fascia dysfunctions and how to identify and release fascial restrictions superficially and deep.
 Key principals of how to effectively engage and stretch the fascial layers are reviewed, and then there is lots of hands on practice time to ensure you feel confident with the technique.

-Micro Fascial Unwinding is a brand new course Beth has created and will debut in Auckland and Nelson in November, 2018.
-This is a whole new approach to working with fascia and connects deeply on a subtle level.
+Micro Fascial Unwinding is a whole new approach to working with fascia and connects deeply on a subtle level.
 The work invites practitioners to sense into the body, the tissues, stored memories and body consciousness in a profound way.
 Unlike MFR which works through the tissue layers superficially to deep, ‘from the outside, in’; with micro fascial unwinding (MFU) we will essentially be working from the ‘inside out’.
-More details will be coming soon.

 We will explore this concept of consciousness further by looking at how eastern medicine views the body with each area of the body having a much deeper and richer meaning.
 We have all heard the phrase ‘carrying the weight of the world on our shoulders.’
 Shoulder consciousness is about carrying responsibilities or burdens.
 If we are experiencing shoulder pain it may be related to an imbalance in our life where we are trying to do too much or feel like we have to do it all.
 As we work each area of the body we will look at the consciousness of that area to provide further insight and healing potential for the client.